canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/kubeflow-tutorial/kubeflow-tutorial.md

 ### What you'll learn

 - how to create GPU workers in CDK using conjure-up
-- how to install KubeFlow using ksonnet
+- how to install Kubeflow using ksonnet
-- how to run your first job on KubeFlow
+- how to run your first job on Kubeflow

 ### What you'll need